New Timekeeping System

 When will students receive their Title IV aid?

 The earliest aid will be disbursed to the student account will be the day after the census date.
-For students who have a credit balance on their account, a credit refund check will be processed and mailed to the student’s address that is on file with LCCC, within seven to ten days after disbursement of aid.
-It is important to note, that if a student does not have a complete financial aid file, their Title IV aid may be delayed.
+For students who have a credit balance on their account, a credit refund check will be processed and mailed to the student’s address that is on file with LCCC, within seven to 10 days after disbursement of aid.
+It's important to note that if a student doesn't have a complete financial aid file, their Title IV aid may be delayed.

-How do students charge books & supplies at the beginning of the semester?
+How do students charge books and supplies at the beginning of the semester?

 Students who have a complete financial aid file may be able to charge books and supplies (no clothing, food, etc.) at the college bookstore at the beginning of the semester.
-Students, who have a file complete date prior to 7/31/13, should be able to charge books and supplies beginning 8/19/13 for the fall semester.
+Students who have a file complete date prior to July 31, 2013 should be able to charge books and supplies beginning Aug.
+19, 2013 for the fall semester.
 Students receiving financial aid will no longer need a book voucher to charge books.
-Instead, students who are eligible to charge books and supplies will receive an email from the financial aid office after 7/31/13, notifying them of their eligibility to charge books and supplies.
-Students may then go to the bookstore, beginning 8/19/13, with their LCCC student ID and charge their textbooks and supplies.
+Instead, students who are eligible to charge books and supplies will receive an email from the financial aid office after July 31, 2013, notifying them of their eligibility to charge books and supplies.
+Students may then go to the bookstore beginning Aug.
+19, 2013 with their LCCC student ID and charge their textbooks and supplies.
 The bookstore charges are real-time and an invoice is created on their student account for their charges.
 Students not receiving financial aid, but are receiving educational benefits from Veterans Affairs or other outside agency funds (vocational rehabilitation, etc.) will still need to use a voucher to charge books and supplies.
 Veterans should check with the financial aid office regarding their vouchers before the semester begins.
-Students receiving outside agency educational benefits will need to contact LCCC 3rd party billing office/accounting for their vouchers.
+Students receiving outside agency educational benefits will need to contact LCCC third-party billing office/accounting for their vouchers.

 What if a student drops or adds classes after the financial aid census date?